šŸ® How to combine data from multiple suppliers into one output feed

 Why combine multiple feeds into one

 Sometimes a retailer has multiple suppliers.
 The data needs to be merged into one file.
-For example, he wants to process it further in MERGADO (optimizing product images, etc.).
+For example, he wants to process it further in Mergado (optimizing product images, etc.).
 Or it is convenient for accounting or warehouse software, shop system, etc.

 How Blending Bull connects data feeds